 If there’s one thing I wanted to do on our recent weekend getaway, it was the Seven Falls Trail in Tucson, Arizona.
 There’s something magical about hiking to a waterfall, and this is a set of seven in the middle of the desert.

 When to Hike the Seven Falls Trail

 This is one of the most popular hiking spots in the Tucson area (and in my opinion, it’s the best hike in Tucson!), so it’s especially busy on the weekends.
-The huge parking lot was almost filled by the time we arrived at 9am on a Saturday.
+The huge parking lot for Sabino Canyon was almost filled by the time we arrived at 9 am on a Saturday.
 Hike early or during the week for a smaller crowd.

 What to Bring on the Seven Falls Trail

-Shorts: Water at the creek crossing went up to my knees, so I was glad I wore shorts to stay dry.
-If the creek is low, it probably means warmer weather, so I’d still wear shorts.
+Shorts: Water at the creek crossings went up to my knees, so I was glad I wore shorts to stay dry.
+If the water level in Sabino Creek is low, it probably means warmer weather, so I’d still wear shorts.
 I really like these women’s hiking shorts from Gap (not too short and not too baggy) and Aaron’s a fan of these lightweight, fast-drying men’s shorts from RVCA.